 Nabeel Rajab is the President of the Bahrain Centre for Human Rights and a prominent human rights defender.
 He was arrested at around 5am on 13 June 2016 at his home in the village of Bani Jamra, west of the capital Manama, by 15 policemen in plain clothes and taken to the Criminal Investigation Directorate (CID).
 The following day, he was taken to the Public Prosecution Office, accused of "spreading false information and rumours in televised interviews with the aim of discrediting the State".
 On 26 June 2016, while in detention, Nabeel Rajab learned that he would stand trial on 12 July 2016 for comments he posted and retweeted on Twitter relating to the war in Yemen and the allegations of torture in Jaw prison.
 He was charged with "spreading false rumours in time of war", "insulting public authorities [the Ministry of Interior]" and "insulting a foreign country.
 On 28 December 2016, the court ordered Nabeel Rajab's release.
 However, the authorities refused to release him and instead he was immediately re-arrested and taken into custody in relation to the investigation into TV interviews he gave in 2015 and 2016.
-His trial in relation to these interviews began on 23 January 2017 and concluded on 10 July with his conviction and sentencing to two years in prison.
+His trial in relation to these interviews began on 23 January 2017.
+On 10 July he was convicted and sentenced to two years in prison, and the sentence was upheld on appeal on 22 November.